Effect of electric vehicles, heat pumps, and solar panels on low-voltage feeders: Evidence from smart meter profiles: Conclusions

-Options for future research include analysing the behaviour of batteries, for which we didn't have labels, estimating the effect of the capacity tariff that was introduced in 2023, and analysing connections that have both an EV and a HP (of which there weren't enough profiles in the current dataset).
+Options for future research include analyzing the behavior of batteries, for which we didn't have labels, estimating the effect of the capacity tariff that was introduced in 2023, and analyzing connections that have both an EV and a HP (of which there weren't enough profiles in the current dataset).

 The results in this paper represent a snapshot of early adaptors of LCT technology in 2022 in Flanders.
 The behavior of customers with LCT devices is expected to evolve as a function of several factors such as new tariff structures and policy measures.
-Our introduced method can be used to follow-up on changes in consumption behaviour.
+Our introduced method can be used to follow-up on changes in consumption behavior.